This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Additionally, you should be looking for a portable sauna that reaches the same temperatures as a traditional one.
 This will give you all the amazing health effects that steam and infrared saunas are known for.

-Portable steam and infrared saunas are just as good as each other.
+If you compare portable infrared vs steam saunas, they are basically just as good as each other.
 They both work surprisingly well and are a fantastic way to enjoy a heat treatment at home—a great and affordable alternative to full infrared or traditional steam saunas.

 If you’re reading this guide with the idea of buying your own sauna, then it’s likely that the costs will be one of your biggest concerns.
 Both types of saunas can range in price quite dramatically, so it’s hard to say which one is cheaper.
 That said, there’s a clearer picture with regards to the running costs.